 Injured in a Car Accident?

-- Call the police, and make sure you gather the at-fault driver's information, including name, contact information, and insurance policy information
+- Call the police.
+Make sure you gather the other driver's information, including their name, phone number, and automobile insurance information.

-- Photograph your injuries both immediately and throughout the healing process
+- Photograph your injuries.
+Do this immediately and regularly throughout the healing process.

-- We are tough – We doggedly pursue the best result and aren't afraid to take on big insurance companies
+- Pursue justice.
+We aren't afraid to take on big insurance companies and corporations.

 Frequently Asked Questions

 What are the possible insurance claims a victim has following a motorcycle, automobile or truck accident?

 There are five insurance claims involved in an automobile or truck accident: